Béla Kéler: In Dresden, Halle and Leipzig (1879)

-After the concert series in Hamburg, Kéler followed up during the first half of November with a concert tour with the 2nd Infantry Regiment of the Emperor Wilhelm IV in Dresden at which, in the first of three concert parts, also appeared the bandmaster of this regiment, later a chief conductor of the Dresden Philharmonic Friedrich August Trenkler (1836-1910).
+After the concert series in Hamburg, Kéler followed up during the first half of November with a concert tour with the 2nd Infantry Regiment of the Emperor Wilhelm I in Dresden at which, in the first of three concert parts, also appeared the bandmaster of this regiment, later a chief conductor of the Dresden Philharmonic Friedrich August Trenkler (1836–1910).
 Following this, Kéler conducted in Halle and at the end of November, in Leipzig.
 Kéler performed with his 46-member orchestra in Schützenhaus, which burned down two years later.
 On December 13, Kéler, after more than seven months, returned to Wiesbaden.

 The Last Time in Bardejov (1880)

 In March, Kéler was planning the schedule of his trip from Wiesbaden via Vienna, Budapest and Prešov to Bardejov.
 In May 1880, Kéler, after seven years and for the last time, arrived to visit his homeland.
 From the Šariš region, Kéler headed for Wrocław on August 16, where he conducted 20 concerts in the Liebich Theatre.
 He returned to Wiesbaden on September 25.